mongodb/mongo-ruby-driver/README.md

 # Introduction

-This is the 10gen-supported Ruby driver for [MongoDB](http://www.mongodb.org).
+This is the officially supported Ruby driver for [MongoDB](http://www.mongodb.org).

 For the api reference please see the [API][api-url]